bitsgofer/gowat/channel-in-test/README.md

 # What's this?

-This is an example where something really unexpected happen that doesn't fit with the mental model of how channel, function and sub tests works in Go.
+This is an example where something unexpected happened.

+What makes it interesting is the behavior doesn't fit with the mental model of how channel, function and sub tests works in Go.

 ## The story

-I was trying to write a rate limiter that can deals with concurrent requests in Go.
+I was trying to write a rate limiter that can deal with concurrent requests in Go.
-To test one implementation, I wrote some tests that involved:
+To check one implementation, I wrote some tests that involved:

-- Making N concurrent call `IsAllow(timestamp)`
+- Making N concurrent call `IsAllow(timestamp)` (same timestamp)
-- Check the result and Fatalf it it doesn't match
+- Check the result and call `Fatalf` it it doesn't match
 - Note that this test logic is wrong (since there's no guaranteed ordering of goroutines).
-- However, what caught me offguard instead was getting a deadlock where I thought it was impossible.
+- However, what caught me offguard was getting a deadlock where I thought it was impossible.
-- Digging further, the problem seems to be with the use of `Fatalf`, which seems to do something different from `Logf` or `Errorf`.
-Only see a deadlock when using `Fatalf`.
+- Digging further, the problem seems to be with the use of `Fatalf` vs `Logf` or `Errorf`.
+  I only get deadlock when using `Fatalf`.

 ## Try out